Dagonite/python-projects/README.md

 pip install -r requirements.txt
 ```

-Make sure the library is installed somewhere where Python can find it, e.g. `Lib/site-packages`.
+Make sure the library is installed somewhere Python can find it, e.g. `Lib/site-packages`.